 So, how do we fix it?
 First of all, when you feel yourself slouching at your desk or in your car, roll your shoulders back and sit up tall.
 If your posture is something you really don’t ever think about, set an alarm on your phone to go off every hour.
 When it goes off, fix your posture.

 You also need to do a corrective exercise routine, like the one below, everyday.
-This routine will help stretch out the tight areas of your body, like your neck and shoulders, as well as strengthen the weaker parts of your back.
+This routine will help stretch out the tight areas of your neck and shoulders, as well as strengthen the weaker parts of your back.
 The blend of stretching and strengthening will help balance out the body to make standing with correct posture easier.

 Try this corrective exercise routine: